suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 moderately (Infiltration, Pneumonia, Mass — roughly one in three) and at worst close to chance for a small target region (Nodule).

+Two separate reasons not to take that ranking at face value yet.

-One caveat on the Cardiomegaly number specifically: pointing game is known to favour centrally-located pathology, and Grad-CAM heatmaps have a documented tendency toward central activation regardless of the true lesion.
-The heart occupies the middle of essentially every chest film, so some of this 92.5% may reflect coincidental spatial alignment rather than the model precisely reasoning about cardiac silhouette.
+First, specific to Cardiomegaly: Grad-CAM heatmaps have a documented tendency toward central activation regardless of the true lesion, and the heart occupies the middle of essentially every chest film.
+Some of the 92.5% may reflect this coincidental spatial alignment rather than the model precisely reasoning about cardiac silhouette.
 It's the strongest result here either way, but "strongest" and "fully explained" aren't the same claim.

-An earlier n=1-per-class qualitative pass had put Infiltration in a "valid localisation" bucket alongside Cardiomegaly, based on a single lucky image.
-The measured result (38.2% across 123 images) doesn't support that — this is exactly the kind of false impression the quantitative check exists to catch.
+**A more general version of that caveat applies across all 8 classes, not just Cardiomegaly.**
+Pointing game's "chance" hit rate scales with box size relative to image area — a larger ground-truth box is easier to hit by construction, regardless of whether the model is reasoning about the pathology at all.
+Cardiomegaly boxes cover a large share of the cardiac silhouette; Nodule boxes, by clinical definition ≤3cm, cover very little of a full chest film.
+Nodule being both the smallest-boxed class and the worst score, and Cardiomegaly both the largest-boxed and the best, is at least consistent with box size doing some of the work here — though the middle of the ranking doesn't track size as cleanly, so it isn't a clean confound end to end.

+**This hasn't been checked.** The exact ground-truth box dimensions for every test-set instance are already present in the data (`bbox_test`'s box coordinates), which would give the true chance rate directly — no need to lean on published population-average lesion sizes.
+That comparison (observed pointing-game accuracy against each class's mean box-area-to-image-area ratio, i.e. a "lift over chance" figure) hasn't been run.
+Until it is, the ranking above should be read as raw pointing-game accuracy, not as a validated statement that Cardiomegaly localizes well and Nodule doesn't — box size alone could explain a meaningful part of that gap.

+Infiltration's measured pointing-game accuracy (38.2% across 123 images) is moderate, not strong.
+A single qualitative example is not a reliable basis for judging localisation quality — this is exactly why the measured, multi-image result is the one to trust.

 ### Unmeasured (6 classes, no ground-truth boxes available)